The psychedelic properties of the San Pedro cactus may have been what kick-started the complex Chavín civilization.

-Huachuma played a central role in the Chavín culture, which lasted from roughly 1500 to 200 BC.
-In fact, the hallucinogenic may have been what actually inspired the complex civilization to develop in the first place.
-At the heart of the entire society’s religious and political organization was an elaborate huachuma ritual, which was performed at the main temple of Chavín de Huantar.
+Huachuma, more commonly referred to as San Pedro, played a central role in the Chavín culture (1500 to 200 BC).
+In fact, the hallucinogenic may have been what inspired the complex civilization to develop in the first place.
+At the heart of the entire society’s religious and political organization was an elaborate ritual using the San Pedro cactus.
+This honorable event was performed at the main temple of Chavín de Huantar.

 Who were the Chavin?

-The first developed Peruvian civilization, Chavín laid the groundwork for all Peruvian civilizations to come.
+Considered as the first developed civilization in Peru, Chavín laid the groundwork for all Peruvian civilizations to come.
 The Chavín not only produced the first distinctive artistic style in the Andes region, but also a spiritual belief system that would become the foundation for complex cultures to come, including the Inca.

 What is San Pedro?